Matt-Tansley/partstrader-tech-test/GETTING_STARTED.md

 - `utils/` - utility functions for use in test code.
 Currently this just contains util functions for generating test data.
 - `.github/workflows/` - defines a CI workflow that is run when there are pushes to main or a PR to main.
 - `partstrader_tech_test.postman_collection.json` - a Postman collection for manual tests against the APIs.
+- `env/` - config for testing in different environments.
+By default, `.env.dev` is used (as defined in `playwright.config.ts`).
+Environment can be configured by setting `process.env.ENV` to either `dev` or `test`.
+- `global-setup.ts` - Playwright will run this script before executing the test suite.
+Currently this script checks to see if the target environment is reachable; if it is not then it will throw an error and not run the test suite.

 ## Additional Details